MEDEA'S TV TROPES

 You Are Already Dead: Ma'at was pretty much sure that he had Medea where he wanted her and she could just expect his finishing blow, when suddenly, Medea starts laughing softly and whispers:

-"Words from a ghost, soon to be your host."
-Cue Medea showing that she has been targeting Ma'at's internal organs with her Umbrakinesis.
+"Words from a ghost" Cue Medea showing that she has been targeting Ma'at's internal organs with her Umbrakinesis.

 Psychotic Smirk: Medea's demeanour takes a chilling turn when she's granted the chance to take on particularly depraved and vicious criminals.
 Her face transforms into an unsettling smile that exudes a disturbing sense of delight.
 You can see it most clearly when Nicoletta or Laurel give her the go-ahead to deal with these dangerous individuals.
 It’s in those moments that her face lights up with a dark, almost manic pleasure.